Breaking Bella—When Love Equals Violence

 Some people might say, so what?
 Life is violent.
 Childbirth, at the very least, is violent.
 And they’re right.
 Nobody would stand in line for hours in the pouring rain to see a movie in which every character floated around on an ambrosia-scented cloud and ate bon-bons until the credits rolled.
 But my point isn’t that this movie is violent; it’s that while Edward stares out the window and mopes and Jacob storms around in various stages of undress, Bella bears the brunt of the movie’s violence at the hands of the people she loves.
 This is the central message of the movie: love comes hand-in-hand with physical violence.
 We’re supposed to revel in Bella’s suffering; the bigger her bruises, the louder her bones crack, the better wife she is, the better mother, the better woman.
 Twilight’s audience skews young—there were nine-year-old girls in the theater with me—so what are they supposed to take away from this?

 Those too young to have experienced a sexual relationship and certainly too young to have experienced a pregnancy only see the normalization of violence against a woman’s body.
 And when the movie ended, they cheered for it.

-More articles in WMC News & Features by Tag: Film, Sexualized violence
+More articles by Tag: Film, Sexualized violence